 Warrant: 'Cop city' protestors shot fireworks at building, face riot charges

-May 16—Several people arrested in the vandalism Thursday of the Cumberland offices of contractor Brasfield and Gorrie are now facing riot charges, according to their arrest warrants.
+May 16—Several people arrested in the vandalism Thursday of the Cumberland offices of contractor Brasfield & Gorrie are now facing riot charges, according to their arrest warrants.

 Police responded to the building at 2999 Circle 75 Parkway after a group of activists protested the firm's alleged involvement in the construction of "cop city," the name given to the controversial police training complex in southeast Atlanta.
 The contingent allegedly spray-painted "no forest no peace," "trees not cops" and, "stop cop city" on the building's walls.